woohoolabs/zen/README.md

 ## Testing

 Woohoo Labs.
 Zen has a PHPUnit test suite.
-To run the tests, run the following command from the project folder after you have copied phpunit.xml.dist to phpunit.xml:
+To run the tests, run the following command from the project folder:

 ``` bash
 $ phpunit